-If you are having a hard time shifting your mindset from saving money to spending it, you are not alone.
-Many retirees struggle to enjoy the money they’ve accumulated for retirement.
-However, when it comes to retirement planning, knowledge is power.
-The more you know about how much you will need, the greater peace of mind you’ll likely have.
+When it comes to retirement planning, knowledge is power.
+The more you know about how much retirement income you will need, the greater peace of mind you will likely have.

 The best way to prepare yourself is to have a solid understanding of your monthly expenses.
 Start by tracking your income and expenses for a few months to determine how much money you’ll need in retirement to support your desired lifestyle.

-Most people haven’t considered how much taxes they’ll pay when they start to withdraw their retirement funds.
-However, one of the biggest mistakes investors make is overfunding their tax-deferred retirement accounts.
-Instead, watch for opportunities to reduce the amount of taxes you’ll pay on your retirement plan money.
+Another way to address taxes in your strategy is to watch for opportunities to reduce the amount of taxes you’ll pay on your retirement plan money.
 After all, a tax-diversified retirement portfolio can enable you to spend more even if your balance isn’t as big as you’d like.

 Plan today for a better tomorrow